-As we ascend towards the base camp, the density of the air decreases and so does the amount of oxygen in the air.
-This in turn causes altitude sickness and affects both mental and physical functioning.
-Most trekkers suffer from shortness of breath, headache, nausea, vomiting and fever, which gets worst with the increment in altitude.
-Due to this, some trekkers have also lost their lives while attempting the Everest base camp trek.
-Also, most of the trekkers get affected with high altitude cough caused by humidity, high altitude and moisture in your lungs.
-This type of cough is very dry and horrible, which might even continue throughout the trek.
+The density of the air decreases as we ascend towards base camp, as does the amount of oxygen in the air.
+As a result, altitude sickness develops, affecting both mental and physical functioning.
+Most trekkers experience shortness of breath, headache, nausea, vomiting, and fever, which worsens as altitude increases.
+As a result, some trekkers have died while attempting the Everest base camp trek.
+In addition, most trekkers suffer from high altitude cough, which is caused by humidity, high altitude, and moisture in the lungs.
+This type of cough is extremely dry and unpleasant, and it may last the entire journey.

 Weather and Temperature:

-Another everest base camp trek difficulty caused by the altitude is the uncertain weather and extreme temperature.
-The weather totally depends upon the regular northern hemisphere seasonal pattern and cannot really be predicted in this part of the country.
-Moreover, depending on the weather and altitude, the temperature can sharply drop down at the night, which even gets below the freezing level in winter.
-During winter the trekkers can experience -17 degree C as the average temperature of the base camp, which is accompanied by heavy snowfalls and high chilling winds.
-During other seasons, the evenings are usually chilly with temperature dropping below zero degrees.
+Another difficulty caused by altitude is the unpredictable weather and extreme temperatures.
+The weather in this part of the country is completely dependent on the regular northern hemisphere seasonal pattern and cannot be predicted.
+Furthermore, depending on the weather and altitude, the temperature can drop dramatically at night, even falling below freezing in the winter.
+During the winter, the average temperature at the base camp is -17 degrees Celsius, which is accompanied by heavy snowfalls and high chilling winds.
+Evenings in other seasons are usually chilly, with temperatures dropping below zero degrees.

-Moreover, the altitude challenges the budget as well.
-The cost of both food and accommodation, as well as other facilities increase with altitude.
-It not just doubles, but things actually triple in price.
-Therefore, its always good to carry some extra money in case you want to buy any extra stuffs.
+Furthermore, the altitude puts a strain on the budget.
+The cost of food and lodging, as well as other amenities, rises with altitude.
+It not only doubles but actually triples in price.
+As a result, it’s always a good idea to have some extra cash on hand in case you need to buy something.

-Despite these difficulties, this place on earth is able to attract thousands and thousands of adventure trekkers every year.
+Despite these challenges, this location on the planet attracts tens of thousands of adventure trekkers each year.
 Why?
-The answer is very obvious.
-The sweetest pleasure is pain.
-Once you make up to the top, the view gives you all the reasons to smile, forget the pain and be proud of the achievement.
+The answer is self-evident.
+Pain is the sweetest pleasure.
+When you get there, the view gives you every reason to smile, forget the pain, and be proud of your accomplishment.